 Late complications after peptic ulcer surgery include:

-- Iron deficiency, vitamin B12 deficiency, folate deficiency
+- Malabsorption and nutritional deficiencies - eg, iron deficiency, vitamin B12 deficiency, folate deficiency.

 The stomach transforms the intermittent intake of food into a more gradual release into the duodenum and small intestine as well as initiating the process of digestion.
 The control of gastric emptying is both neural and hormonal.
 The post-gastrectomy syndromes include: